 Yes, you can use frozen okra if fresh is not available.
 There's no need to thaw it.
 If possible, use frozen baby okra.
 Simply add it to your recipe as instructed, and it will cook and soften during the cooking process.
 It might take just a little longer.

 Yes, it can be made in advance and stored in the refrigerator for 3-4 days or frozen for up to 2-3 months.
 Reheat it in the microwave or on the stove before serving.

 Yes, it can be adapted to be made in a slow cooker or Instant Pot.
 Be sure to adjust cooking times accordingly, and remember not to stir the okra too much.

 It has a unique, rich flavor profile.
 The okra offers a mild taste that is slightly sweet, almost grassy flavor, while the tomatoes, onions, and garlic add a savory depth.
 The lemon contributes a tangy brightness that balances out the dish.
 The okra can also have a unique texture, slightly firm on the outside but soft and almost creamy on the inside, particularly if cooked well in the stew.

 Okra is packed with vitamins, minerals, and fiber.
 It's high in vitamins C and K, and provides good amounts of folate and magnesium.
 The high fiber content aids digestion and can help with weight management.
 Additionally, okra contains antioxidants that protect your body against harmful free radicals, potentially reducing the risk of chronic diseases.

 As always: If you make this recipe, let us know what you think by rating it and leaving a comment below.
 And post a pic on Instagram too—tag @give_recipe so we can see!

-Bamya Recipe (Turkish Okra Stew)
+Bamya Recipe - Middle Eastern Okra Stew

 - Prep Time: 15 minutes